Overview

 Pacing = 96%

-This indicates spend is slightly behind schedule but still closely aligned with the ideal pace needed to fully spend the $3,000 budget by Jan 31.
+This means spend is slightly behind schedule, but closely aligned with the expected spend required to fully utilise the $3,000 budget by Jan 31.

 Important notes for accuracy